What is Fool’s Gold?

 A little warning, though!
 Many gold nuggets have a collector’s value that is usually higher than the gold value.
 If you damage your Gold nugget with various tests, it can lower the value of your nugget.

-The density ❗
+The density of Gold❗

 The first thing that will help you identify if it is Gold is its density.
 Gold is three times denser than Pyrite, 5 for Pyrite against 19.3 for Gold.
 Typically, Gold stays last in your pan.

 Pyrite has a much lower density, slightly less dense than black sand.
-So the Pyrite should wash out with the rest of the gravels, but thin gold flakes can also wash out quickly, so be careful.
+So the Pyrite should wash out with the rest of the gravel, but thin gold flakes can also wash out quickly, so be careful.

 Visual differences ❗

-Both Pyrite and Gold are yellow, but Gold is less coppery than Pyrite.
+Pyrite and Gold are yellow, but Gold is less coppery than Pyrite.
 Also, Gold does not form cube-shaped crystals, as Pyrite often does.

 Break and Moldability ❗